Trust Litigation Attorneys in Stuart, FL

 Trusts that are revocable during the lifetime of the grantor become irrevocable upon the death of the grantor.
 Unless all interested parties agree upon the changes, the terms of the trust can only be changed by court order for reasons specified in the Florida Trust Code, including the following:

-- Compliance with the existing terms would defeat the purpose of the trust due to circumstances unforeseeable by the settlor.
+- Compliance with the existing terms would defeat the purpose of the trust due to unforeseeable circumstances

-- The trust in its current state does not serve the best interests of the beneficiary.
+- The trust no longer serves the best interests of the beneficiary

 The court must consider the intentions of the settlor, and it must be proven to the court that the requested changes are consistent with the settler’s intentions and the best interests of the beneficiaries.